dbeniamin/1-100_PythonCode_Challenge/README.md

 - Techniques for aggregating data to derive details and merging datasets to create views for analysis.
 - Real-World examples with the included .csv files.

+**11.12.2024 → day 75 - Google Trends Data - Resampling and Visualising** - How to combine and visualising datasets.
+- Techniques for sampling data and merging datasets to create views for analysis.
+- Real-World examples with the included .csv files.

 ### Contributing:

 Contributions are welcome!
 Feel free to contribute to the 100 Days of Code Challenge project.